kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/webaudio/intro/en/index.md

 We've covered the basics of the API, including loading and playing audio samples.
 We've built audio graphs with gain nodes and filters and scheduled sounds and audio parameter tweaks to enable some common sound effects.
-At this point you are ready to go and build some great web audio applications!
+At this point you are ready to go and build some sweet web audio applications!

 If you are seeking inspiration, many developers have already created